MichaelBykov/Expect/Documentation/Tutorials/README.md

 - [Running](Running.md)
   - A guide to the various ways of running Expect.
 - [Creating a Test Suite](Test-Suite.md)
-  - A walkthorugh of creating and configuring a test suite.
+  - A walkthrough of creating and configuring a test suite.
 - [Creating a Test Case](Test-Case.md)
   - A walkthrough of setting up a test case.
 - [Using Assertions](Using-Assertions.md)